Finiteness of leaps of modules of integrable derivations of algebras of finite type: Introduction

 The question of when the inclusion $\operatorname{Der}_k^{m-1}(R)\supset \operatorname{Der}_k^m(R)$ is proper has been studied since their introduction.
 When this is the case, we say that $R$ {\em leaps} at $m$.
 It has been known that leaps occur only at $m=p^i$ (\cite[Theorem 4.1]{Her}).
 The number of leaps is finite if $R$ is a unibranch curve (\cite[Theorem 4.7]{NARVAEZMACARRO2024109441}), and, more generally, if $R$ is a reduced curve (\cite[Theorem 6.1, Corollary 6.3]{bravo2024finitenessleapssensehasseschmidt}).
 The aim of this paper is to show, using results from \cite[\S 2]{miy2025}, that the finiteness of leaps holds for every algebra essentially of finite type over an algebraically closed field of positive characteristic.
 Precisely, we show:

 \begin{theorem}[{= Theorem \ref{infty integrable thm}}] There exists $M>0$ (depending on $R$) such that

 \end{theorem}

-This theorem provides, for the first time, a general finiteness result for leaps in arbitrary dimensions, thereby giving an affirmative answer to Macarro’s question [8, Question 3.6.5] and contributing to a better structural understanding of HS-derivations.
+This theorem provides, for the first time, a general finiteness result for leaps in arbitrary dimensions, thereby giving an affirmative answer to a question posed by L. {Narváez Macarro} [8, Question 3.6.5] and contributing to a better structural understanding of HS-derivations.
 Since leaps are stable under separable base changes by \cite[Theorem 3.27]{hernandez2020behavior}, this also implies the finiteness of leaps over any perfect field.
 We also give an affirmative answer to another question \cite[Question 3.6.1]{NARVAEZMACARRO20122712} by the following:

 \begin{theorem}[{= Theorem \ref{mn int theorem}}] Let $n\ge 1$ be an integer and let $D\in \HS_k^n(R)$.
 Then $D$ is $\infty$-integrable if and only if $D$ is $m$-integrable for every integer $m\ge n$.
 Here, we say that $D$ is $m$-integrable if $D$ is in the image of $\HS_k^m(R)\to \HS_k^n(R)$. \end{theorem} In fact, Theorem \ref{main thm1} is a special case of Theorem \ref{main thm2} where we put $n=1$.
 As an application of Theorem \ref{main thm1}, we obtain: